 - Word processing

 Much clerical work involves numeracy.
 Some clerks are in charge, to a degree, of bookkeeping and/or accounting for a company.
-This requires numeracy skills.
-The ability to calculate sums quickly is definitely a positive quality in a clerk or secretary.
+It requires numeracy skills.
+The ability to calculate sums quickly is a positive quality in a clerk or secretary.